Functional Magnetic Resonance Imaging (fMRI)

 Things you may get the day of your MRI

-You may need to get contrast the day of your fMRI.
+You may need an MRI with contrast to report the result of your fMRI.
 Contrast is a special dye that helps make the images from your scan clearer.
-For MRI scans, contrast goes into your bloodstream.
+If you are scheduled for an MRI with contrast the day of your fMRI, you’ll get the contrast after your fMRI.
+Read About Magnetic Resonance Imaging (MRI) With Anesthesia to learn more.

 Contrast will leave your body through your urine (pee) within 24 hours (1 day).